“Without great solitude no serious work is possible.” – Pablo Picasso

-To spend time alone is a precious opportunity giving you the space to develop your ideas and trust your judgment, without either of these elements being influenced or diluted by the opinions of others at a vulnerable time.
+To spend time alone is a precious opportunity which gives you space to develop your ideas and trust your judgment.
+Neither of these elements can be influenced or diluted by the opinions of others.

 Self-reflection increases self-awareness and deepens emotional intelligence – 90% of top performers have high emotional intelligence.

-Getting away from day to day responsibilities and commitments allows you to engage in deep thought, giving you access to deeper intuition to build on the insights gleaned.
-This stimulates creativity and brings what you truly want to see, into existence.
+Getting away from day to day responsibilities allows you to engage in deep thought.
+With access to deeper intuition you can build on the insights gleaned.
+Creativity is stimulated and brings what you truly want to see into existence.